Sailing: Hull

 Each is a reaction to forces on sails and is achieved either by weight distribution or by management of the center of force of the underwater foils (keel, daggerboard, etc.), compared with the center of force on the sails.

 Heeling

 A sailing vessel heels when the boat leans over to the side in reaction to wind forces on the sails.

-A sailing vessel's form stability (the resistance of hull shape to rolling) is the starting point for resisting heeling.
+A sailing vessel's form stability (derived from the shape of the hull and the position of the center of gravity) is the starting point for resisting heeling.
 Catamarans and iceboats have a wide stance that makes them resistant to heeling.
 Additional measures for trimming a sailing craft to control heeling include: